-The name "Kamehameha Schools" and the I Mua Warrior logo (shown below) are used and protected as trademarks, service marks, and trade names under federal and state law.
-They are valuable intellectual property of KS and it is important to protect them and use them properly.
+Use of the name "Kamehameha Schools" and the I Mua Warrior Logo properly.
 For this reason, the use of these marks in connection with the sale of any products or any commercial activity, or any use of these marks that implies sponsorship or endorsement by KS of any activity (even a non-commercial activity) requires the written approval of KS.
 To learn more about these requirements, please contact the Preschool Director of Operations at (808) 534-8320.